purplesky2016/docassemble-LRFGuideMe/docassemble/LRFGuideMe/data/templates/Bad_Conditions.md

 In Massachusetts, many of the laws that require landlords to make repairs also require the landlord to pay for your lawyer, if you win your lawsuit.
-This is called \"fee shifting.\" You may be able to get a lawyer to represent you and you not have to pay them.
+This is called \"fee shifting.\" You may be able to get a lawyer to represent you and not have to pay them.
 To find a lawyer who specializes in representing tenants, see [MassLegalHelp.org/lawyer-referral](https://MassLegalHelp.org\lawyer-referral)